romanovichim/TonFunClessons_Eng/2lesson/secondlesson.md

 To complete this tutorial, you need to install the [toncli](https://github.com/disintar/toncli/blob/master/INSTALLATION.md) command line interface and complete the [first lesson](https://github.com/romanovichim/TonFunClessons_Eng/blob/main/1lesson/firstlesson.md) .

+## Important

+Written below describes the old version of the tests.
+New toncli tests, currently available for dev version of func/fift, instruction [here](https://github.com/disintar/toncli/blob/master/docs/advanced/func_tests_new.md), lesson on new tests [ here](https://github.com/romanovichim/TonFunClessons_Eng/blob/main/11lesson/11lesson.md).
+The release of new tests does not mean that the lessons on the old ones are meaningless - they convey the logic well, so success in passing the lesson.
+Also note that old tests can be used with the `--old` flag when using `toncli run_tests`

 ## Tests for the first smart contract

 For our first smart contract, we will write the following tests: